Valley businesses celebrate combined 70 years of service

 SUNBURY — Two Valley companies finally received a long-awaited award and celebrates a combined 70 years in business Tuesday night.

-Meck-Tech, INC., and Diversified Construction celebrated a duel anniversary Tuesday night at Eclipse Craft Brewing Co., in downtown Sunbury, as well as receive an award from the Greater Susquehanna Valley United Way, for the 2019 business of the year.
+Meck-Tech Inc., and Diversified Construction celebrated a dual anniversary Tuesday night at Eclipse Craft Brewing Co., in downtown Sunbury, as well as receive an award from the Greater Susquehanna Valley United Way, for the 2019 business of the year.

 The event was packed with various Valley leaders, including state Rep. Lynda Culver, of Sunbury, and Greater Susquehanna Valley Chamber of Commerce President and CEO Bob Garrett.